envisioning/vocab/vocab/Initialization.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.85
+- 0.855
+- 0.86
+- 0.865
+- 0.87
+- 0.875
+- 0.88
 slug: initialization
 summary: Process of setting the initial values of the parameters (weights and biases) of a model before training begins.
 title: Initialization
 ---